Dick Van Dyke of Springfield, IL – Falsely Accused!

 And Now – The Rest of The Story!

 Until now, I (Dick Van Dyke), have remained mostly silent about the three cases filed by State of Illinois agencies against me.
-From the time these cases began almost five years ago, I have seen quite a twist of events.
+From the time these cases began almost eight years ago, I have seen quite a twist of events.
 I now know that the Illinois Department of Securities (IDOS) initially acted on a complaint that had been filed against my firm assisted by a competing financial advisor and his client.
 David Lisnek was the competing financial advisor at that time filing complaints.
-In a turn of events Lisnek lost his investment adviser license permanently and is ironically now a convicted felon with financial crimes against an elderly woman in her eighties, very sad.
+In a turn of events Lisnek lost his investment adviser license permanently and is ironically now a convicted felon with financial crimes against an elderly woman in her eighties, very sad that this was my only accuser and he was found guilty of the very allegations and complaints he falsely filed against me!

 It is significant that there have been no client complaints nor any form of relief sought by my clients even though the IDOS urged my clients to turn against me and accept as true the IDOS allegations.
 Similar complaints were also filed by the same competing financial advisor assisting his client, with The Illinois Department of Insurance (IDOI) and The Illinois Attorney General’s Office (IAGO).
 All three State agencies as a result of non-client complaints joined together against me while seeking huge penalties totaling about $500,000.00 in aggregate.

-I have now settled amicably with two of the above agencies – IAGO and IDOI.
+I have settled amicably with two of the above agencies, IAGO and IDOI, with no guilt or fraud in their consent agreement.

-I refused to settle with IDOS (based on their lack of jurisdiction & 33 fictitious findings of fraud) and have since won my case, by a unanimous Appellate 3 Judge decision, reversing all 33 IDOS findings of fraud on appeal, as arbitrary and capricious and against the manifest weight of the evidence.
+I refused to settle with IDOS (based on their lack of jurisdiction & 33 fictitious findings of fraud) and have since won my case by a unanimous Appellate 3 Judge decision, reversing all 33 IDOS findings of fraud on appeal, as arbitrary and capricious being against the manifest weight of the evidence.

 Verbatim summary of Dick’s Appeal Victory Against The Illinois Department of Securities – IDOS: